R3dnael/azure_ad_authentication/README.md

 # azure_ad_authentication
 ## active in preproduction https://www.arteveldehogeschool.be/azuredirectory/1/index.php
-tested with changing hosts file arteveldehogeschool
+tested with changing hosts file (only on LAN) 130.0.0.115 arteveldehogeschool.be
+130.0.0.115 www.arteveldehogeschool.be

 ### to do
 * change static link and variables for dynamic usage